pgailinas/videoqa-representation-comparison/docs/index.md

 The experimental dataset includes:

-- NExT-QA video collection containing 5,440 MP4 videos
+- NExT-QA video collection containing 5,440 MP4 videos organized within the NExTVideo directory structure
-- Training, validation, and test question-answer splits
+- Training, validation, and test question-answer splits containing 47,692 benchmark questions
 - Video identifier mapping metadata
 - Optional relation annotations for advanced reasoning experiments

 Raw videos are processed into frames, clips, captions, embeddings, and metadata representations during knowledge base construction.
 These generated artifacts are used by downstream RAG pipelines rather than repeatedly processing the original video files.

+Notebook 01 prepares the NExT-QA benchmark by verifying annotation and metadata resources, reconstructing the multipart video archive, extracting video assets into the project dataset structure, and validating dataset readiness for downstream knowledge base construction and VideoQA experimentation.

 ## System Architecture